Direct dependencies between neurons explain activity

-As previously derived, the maximum entropy computation consistent with direct dependencies is equivalent to a logistic artificial neuron with bias $b$ and weights $w_i$ [Eq.~(\ref{eq_P})].
-In the hippocampal population, all cells have negative biases, leading them to favor silence over activity (Fig.~\ref{fig_error}a).
-Meanwhile, the weights, which produce correlations between neurons (Fig.~\ref{fig_error}b), exhibit four key features.
+Given their equivalence with logistic artificial neurons, we can study the structure of the inferred maximum entropy models in the context of neural computation (Fig.~\ref{fig_maxEnt}c).
+In the hippocampal population, all cells have negative biases $b$, leading them to favor silence over activity (Fig.~\ref{fig_error}a).
+Meanwhile, because the weights $w_i$ induce correlations between model neurons (Fig.~\ref{fig_error}b), it is tempting to interpret them as synaptic connection strengths.
+Fundamentally, however, these weights are defined to match the direct dependencies $P(y|x_i)$ measured in data, which may arise from extrasynaptic signals or shared dependencies on latent variables (such as unobserved neurons).\cite{Sykova-01, Morrell-01, Dag-01, Randi-01, Gauthier-01, Meshulam-03} Yet despite profound difficulties in deriving connectivity from activity,\cite{Das-01} we find that the inferred weights $w_i$ exhibit four key features of synaptic connections.
 First, as discussed above, the weights are sparse, with only a small number of inputs $n^*$ needed to explain all of a neuron's direct dependencies (Fig.~\ref{fig_minimax}e).
 Second, the distribution of magnitudes is heavy-tailed (specifically log-normal), with some rare weights that are orders of magnitude stronger than average (Fig.~\ref{fig_error}c).
-Third, the weights are evenly split between positive and negative, reflecting a delicate balance between excitatory and inhibitory interactions (Fig.~\ref{fig_error}c).
-Finally, unlike existing maximum entropy models,\cite{Schneidman-01, Meshulam-03, Lynn-15} the weights are highly directed, with the connection strength from input $i$ to output $j$ differing significantly from the reverse.
+Third, the weights are evenly split between positive and negative, suggesting a delicate balance between excitatory and inhibitory interactions (Fig.~\ref{fig_error}c).
+Finally, unlike most existing maximum entropy models,\cite{Schneidman-01, Meshulam-03, Lynn-15} the weights are highly directed, with the weight from neuron $i$ to neuron $j$ differing significantly from its inverse.
 These sparse, heavy-tailed, balanced, and directed weights are universal features of synaptic connectivity observed across brain regions and species.\cite{Lin-02, Loomba-01, Lynn-13, Liu-01, VanVreeswijk-01, Lynn-05}